 Mashed Potatoes Books

-I was listening to a podcast by two Canadian book nerds, and they said something that really resonated with me.
+I was listening to the Books Unbound podcast by two Canadian book nerds, Raeleen and Ariel, and they said something that really resonated with me.
 One was saying, "Do you ever save the best part of your meal for last?"
 And the other said, "Well, I eat all the food on my plate, but I definitely save the mashed potatoes for last."
 The first one said, "That's what I'm doing with this book.
 I'm saving it.
 It's my mashed potatoes book."
 Same, Raeleen.
 Mashed potatoes are the best!

 I feel like I am doing this with a lot of books and I would like to share my "Mashed Potatoes" books with you today.